Macbeth111/Dev-Ops-/LEMP_STACK_IMPLEMETATION/README.md

 ### Personal Notes:
 - Key actions included verifying network settings and correctly configuring the Elastic IP.
 - I learned the importance of public IP addresses for server accessibility and the need for proper security group configurations.
+- The decision to use Nginx as the web server was based on its high-performance capabilities and efficiency in handling large amounts of concurrent connections, making it a better choice than alternatives like Apache for this deployment.
+Nginx's lightweight design ensures low memory usage and scalability, ideal for a web hosting environment.
+Installing Nginx through Ubuntu’s package manager ensures access to the most up-to-date and reliable version.
+Additionally, assigning an Elastic IP to the EC2 instance ensures a static, persistent IP address, necessary for reliable web server access, especially after reboots where instances might lose their default public IP.
+- When installation issues arose, a systematic troubleshooting approach was used to diagnose the connectivity problem.
+After verifying that the instance lacked internet access, steps were taken to check the VPC configuration, including the subnet’s public status and its routing through an Internet Gateway.
+Assigning an Elastic IP and confirming the security group’s outbound rules and NACLs allowed for proper communication with external networks.
+This process emphasized the importance of correctly configuring AWS networking components to ensure the server was accessible over the internet.
 ---

 ## Step 2: Install MySQL Server